Jihwan Jeong

 Jun 2022 – Sep 2022 Toronto

-Worked with Professor Pascal Poupart on a model-based offline reinforcement learning project (work to be submitted to ICML-23).
+Worked with Professor Pascal Poupart on a model-based offline reinforcement learning project (under review).

 LG AI Research